Welcome to SMART

 How to Use It

-Try the Web Demo: Experience SMART instantly at https://smart-mapf.github.io/demo/ - see Web Demo Tutorial for a full walkthrough
+Web demo: Explore the public demo at https://smart-mapf.github.io/demo/ - see Web Demo Tutorial

 @article{yan2025smart,